SystemsApproach/tcpcc/variants.rst

-While a mobile wireless connection could be viewed as no different than any other hop along an end-to-end path through the Internet, for historical reasons hinted at in the previous paragraph, it has been treated as a special case, with the end-to-end path logically divided into the two segments depicted in :numref:`Figure %s <fig-mobile>`: the wired segment through the Internet and the wireless last-hop over the Radio Access Network (RAN).
+While a mobile wireless connection could be viewed as no different than any other hop along an end-to-end path through the Internet, for historical reasons it has been treated as a special case, with the end-to-end path logically divided into the two segments depicted in :numref:`Figure %s <fig-mobile>`: the wired segment through the Internet and the wireless last-hop over the Radio Access Network (RAN).
 This "special case" perspective is warranted because (1) the wireless link is typically the bottleneck due to the scarcity of radio spectrum, and (2) the bandwidth available in the RAN can be highly variable due to a combination of device mobility and radio interference.

 .. _fig-mobile:
 .. figure:: figures/Slide12.png